apache/incubator-devlake-website/docs/03-Plugins/jira.md

 Devlake supports 3 standard types, all metrics are computed based on these types:

- - `Bug`: Problems found during `test` phase, before they can reach the production environment.
+ - `Bug`: Problems found during the `test` phase, before they can reach the production environment.
- - `Incident`: Problems went through `test` phash, got deployed into production environment.
+ - `Incident`: Problems that went through the `test` phase, got deployed into production environment.
  - `Requirement`: Normally, it would be `Story` on your instance if you adopted SCRUM.

-You can may map arbitrary **YOUR OWN ISSUE TYPE** to a single **STANDARD ISSUE TYPE**, normally, one would map `Story` to `Requirement`, but you could map both `Story` and `Task` to `Requirement` if that was your case.
-Those unspecified type would be copied as standard type directly for your convenience, so you don't need to map your `Bug` to standard `Bug`.
+You can map arbitrary **YOUR OWN ISSUE TYPE** to a single **STANDARD ISSUE TYPE**.
+Normally, one would map `Story` to `Requirement`, but you could map both `Story` and `Task` to `Requirement` if that was your case.
+Unspecified types are copied directly for your convenience, so you don't need to map your `Bug` to standard `Bug`.

 Type mapping is critical for some metrics, like **Requirement Count**, make sure to map your custom type correctly.

 ### Find Out Custom Field

-Please follow this guide: [How to find Jira the custom field ID in Jira?](https://github.com/apache/incubator-devlake/wiki/How-to-find-the-custom-field-ID-in-Jira)
+Please follow this guide: [How to find the custom field ID in Jira?](https://github.com/apache/incubator-devlake/wiki/How-to-find-the-custom-field-ID-in-Jira)

 ## Collect Data From JIRA

-In order to collect data from JIRA, you have to compose a JSON looks like following one, and send it via `Triggers` page on `config-ui`.
+To collect data, select `Advanced Mode` on the `Create Pipeline Run` page and paste a JSON config like the following:

-<font color="#ED6A45">Warning: Data collection only supports single-task execution, and the results of concurrent multi-task execution may not meet expectations.</font>
+> <font color="#ED6A45">Warning: Data collection only supports single-task execution, and the results of concurrent multi-task execution may not meet expectations.</font>

 ```
 [